Lighting for Industrial Hazardous

 In a hazardous location, lighting must allow dangerous factors to be visible, and this requires reducing glare, increasing contrast, and providing sufficient light without causing eye fatigue.
 This boils down to a need for lighting that is just bright enough – but not so bright that people squint or get headaches.
-It also needs to be set up so that it doesn't reflect off of shiny surfaces and hurt people’s eyes, especially at unexpected times.
+It also needs to be set up so that it doesn't reflect off shiny surfaces and hurt people's eyes, especially at unexpected times.

 Rely on All About Lighting to design and manage your lighting system.
-We can not only provide luminaires and lamps but also special lighting controls to ensure that everything operates in a precise way.
+We can not only provide luminaires and lamps but also unique lighting controls to ensure that everything operates in a precise way.